-Subsection 2: Engineering Controls: Ensure ventilation is adequate to maintain air concentrations below Exposure Standards.
+Engineering Controls: Ensure ventilation is adequate to maintain air concentrations below Exposure Standards.
 Use with local exhaust ventilation or while wearing organic vapour respirator.
 Vapour heavier than air - prevent concentrations in hollows or sumps.
 DO NOT enter confined spaces where vapour may have collected.
 Keep containers closed when not in use.
 Earth all containers to reduce the possibility of sparks from static electricity.

-Subsection 3: Personal Protective Equipment (PPE): Wear appropriate clothing to prevent repeated or prolonged skin contact.
-Gloves made of butyl rubber, Nitrile plus PVC, or PVC.
-Where eye exposure is reasonably probable always wear approved chemical safety goggles or Safety Glasses with side shields.
+Personal Protective Equipment (PPE): EYES: Wear approved chemical safety goggles or safety glasses with side shields.
 It would be advisable not to use contact lenses when working with this chemical as soft lenses may absorb irritants, and all lenses will concentrate vapours on the surface of the eye.
-If inhalation risk exists wear organic vapour respirator meeting the requirements of AS/NZS 1715 and AS/NZS1716.
+HANDS: Gloves made of butyl rubber, Nitrile plus PVC, or PVC.
+CLOTHING: Wear appropriate clothing to prevent repeated or prolonged skin contact.
+INHALATION: Wear organic vapour respirator meeting the requirements of AS/NZS 1715 and AS/NZS1716.